febinrev/finger-enum/README.md

-# finger-enum
+# FINGER-ENUM

-A simple tool to enumerate users from finger service.
+### A simple tool to enumerate users from finger service.